top of page

 20200704_151230.jpg

 A native of Nassau County, Anthony spent his childhood summers upstate exploring the backwoods and creeks of the Hudson Valley.
-It is there that he developed an appreciation of nature and yearned to bring a bit of that wildness back to Suburbia.
+It is there that he developed an appreciation of nature and yearned to bring a bit of that wildness back to suburbia.

-In 2020 he founded Dropseed Native Landscapes to provide Long Islanders with the guidance and ability to transform their Island into a Native Plant Oasis to sustain both humans and wildlife alike.
+In 2020 he founded Dropseed Native Landscapes to provide Long Islanders with the guidance and ability to transform their island into a Native Plant Oasis to sustain both humans and wildlife alike.

 bottom of page